-We’ve recently reconnected with artist Sophie Clements, and have asked her to reflect on her experience working at Islington Mill.
-Here are her thoughts, in her own words!
+We recently reconnected with our friend, the artist Sophie Clements, and invited her to reflect on her experience working at Islington Mill.
+Here are her thoughts, in her own words.
+Thank you Sophie.

 I first came to the Mill in 2012 for a group show, then again in 2013 for a month-long residency with the sculptor Alistair McClymont.
 I was instantly struck by the sense of community, the professionalism, the drive, the fun-loving, and the quality of work going on there.